chainHero/heroes-service/README.md

 See instructions from the Docker-compose website: [docker.com/docker-for-windows](https://docs.docker.com/compose/install/)

 ### c.
 Go

-Hyperledger Fabric requires a **Go version 1.7.x** or more.
+**Docker-compose version 1.7.x or greater is required.**

 You can either follow instructions from [golang.org](https://golang.org/dl/) or use these generics commands that will install Golang 1.9.2 and prepare your environment (generate your `GOPATH`) for Ubuntu:

 #### Linux